pedromedley/website/content/documentation/starting/plus.md

 ## Enable Plus Features

-**NOTE: Make sure you have a minimum of v3.6.2 installed**
+**NOTE: Make sure you have a minimum of v3.6.6 installed**

-If you open `Settings > About` and double-click `~ Gregory`, a secret checkbox will appear.
-Once you check it, you will have access to the beta features.
+Scroll to the bottom of the settings screen and check the checkbox to enable the sync beta features.

 ## Signup and Login